X16Community/x16-docs/X16 Reference - Appendix J - ROM Recovery.md

 ### Warning: High voltage

 EEPROM chips requires high voltage (12-24V) to program and to erase.
 The parallel flash chip used by X16 does not need high voltage for anything.
 However, RURP can output high voltage to some of the pins, based on the control register.
-During Arduino reset, this control register may be in a state where it provides high voltage to some pins, which may damage a flash IC.
+During Arduino reset, this control register is uninitialized, and may be in a state where it causes high voltage to some pins, which may damage a flash IC.
 Because of this, it is NOT recommended to connect an IC to RURP while it is powered off.
 Instead, power on RURP first, and then connect your IC just before programming it.

 ### Insert ROM chip into programmer